 For the people in this survey, the number one reason to purchase cryptocurrency was as a long-term investment (58%), while 42% said they planned on selling their coins when they could make a profit.
 Another 24% revealed they wanted to use crypto for online purchases, while 12% wanted to use it for in-person purchases.

-The most appealing aspect of cryptocurrency for these respondents was the long-term return on investment, (28%), but lack of fees, easy access, and lack of centralized control were all factors too.
+The most appealing aspect of cryptocurrency for these respondents was the long-term return on investment, (28%), but lack of fees, easy access, and lack of centralized control was all factors too.

 When asked what about cryptocurrency worried them the most, 31% of people cited fear of hacking or fraud, 27% said “lack of knowledge” about the system, and 22% spoke about lack of regulation and laws.
 Another 20% also said they were worried about volatility.4

 What are the Biggest Cryptocurrencies?

 For most consumers, Bitcoin is the best-known cryptocurrency.
 Between the years 2020 and 2021, the price of Bitcoin increased by more than 540,000%, reaching an annual growth rate of 274% in 2020.
 The market is further predicted to grow with a CAGR of 56.4% up to 2025.5

 Gemini’s research3 found that among adults with a knowledge of crypto in the US, 95% were most familiar with Bitcoin.
 The research also revealed that 84% of people currently own Bitcoin, and 87% have owned this coin in the past.

 Statista’s research into trading volume for various coins found that Tether is actually the highest-traded cryptocurrency in 2021.
 Around $76.74 billion of Tether coins have been traded as of November 2021, compared to only $30.72 Bitcoin.8